raul23/ebook-classifier-training/README.rst

 `:information_source:` Overall, ``ComplementNB``'s predictions are not as good as those from ``RidgeClassifier``

 - *Data structures* continues being a very difficult category to predict.
-However, ``ComplementNB`` is doing a worse jobe than ``RidgeClassifier`` in that respect: confusing 4 *data structures* ebooks for being about *algorithm* and being able to correctly categorize only one *data structures* ebook.
+However, ``ComplementNB`` is doing a worse job than ``RidgeClassifier`` in that respect: confusing 4 *data structures* ebooks for being about *algorithm* and being able to correctly categorize only one *data structures* ebook.
 - *Penetration testing* is another category that ``ComplementNB`` struggles more than ``RidgeClassifier`` does: